ahmedramzygi/IAC-script-Challenge2/README.md

 # IAC-script-Challenge2
 Creating the required Infrastructure-as-code scripts for a new cloud environment in AWS of the following diagram with the following resources and properties:-

 Write a CloudFormation script that:

-1)Creates a VPC.
+Creates a VPC

-2)It will accept the IP Range -also known as CIDR block- from an input parameter.
+It will accept the IP Range -also known as CIDR block- from an input parameter

-3) Creates and attaches an Internet Gateway to the VPC.
+Creates and attaches an Internet Gateway to the VPC

-4)Creates Two Subnets within the VPC with Name Tags to call them “Public” and “Private”
+Creates Two Subnets within the VPC with Name Tags to call them “Public” and “Private”

-5) These will also need input parameters for their ranges, just like the VPC.
+These will also need input parameters for their ranges, just like the VPC

-6) The Subnet called “Public” needs to have a NAT Gateway deployed in it.
+The Subnet called “Public” needs to have a NAT Gateway deployed in it

-7) This will require you to allocate an Elastic IP that you can then use to assign it to the NAT Gateway.
+This will require you to allocate an Elastic IP that you can then use to assign it to the NAT Gateway

-8)The Public Subnet needs to have the MapPublicIpOnLaunch property set to true.
+The Public Subnet needs to have the MapPublicIpOnLaunch property set to true.
 Use this reference for help

-9) The Private Subnet needs to have the MapPublicIpOnLaunch property set to false
+The Private Subnet needs to have the MapPublicIpOnLaunch property set to false

-10)Both subnets need to be /24 in size
+Both subnets need to be /24 in size

+If you need assistance with IP math, you can use a subnet calculator such as this one

-11)You will need 2 Routing Tables, one named Public and the other one Private
+You will need 2 Routing Tables, one named Public and the other one Private

 Assign the Public and Private Subnets to their corresponding Routing table